 After a few false starts, I found powdered sugar heaven for around 100 calories a donut.
 Now I’m not claiming you can’t tell the difference from their fattier relatives, but they more than satisfy my cravings.
 Mix them up easy as muffins, and bake in less than 10 minutes with no greasy mess or odor in your house.

-Don’t have a doughnut pan?
 Make donut “holes” with a mini muffin pan.
-I bought my doughnut pan at World Market, but they are available at most kitchen stores and online in the 9-15$ range.
+I bought my doughnut pan at World Market, but they are available at most kitchen stores and online.

-Tips for Making Whole Wheat Powdered Sugar Donuts:
+Tips for Making White Whole Wheat Powdered Sugar Donuts:

 - White whole wheat has all the nutritional value of regular whole wheat without the characteristic bitter flavor.
 I have not tried regular whole wheat in this recipe.